How I Learned to Pray for the Leaders I Coach…Through Texting

 As we follow Jesus, the relationships the Lord provides us with are vital to helping us grow as Coaches.
 The relationships of Small Group Coaches and leaders remain a priority in busy, challenging lives if we are willing to honor the Lord by living in community with these relationships.
 It’s always a great blessing to hear from and connect with one another.

 I am an imperfect Small Group Coach, and the recipient of grace from my previous Coach and current Small Group Leaders.
 But as I Coach, I have learned that being intentional with encouraging texts and emails in addition to praying regularly for your leaders are two key ingredients to help you become an effective Small Group Coach.

 College Park Member

-Allan Dorn is a member of College Park Church and has served as a Small Group Leader for over five years and Coach for over two years.
+Allan Dorn is a member of College Park Church and has served as a Small Group Leader since 2015 and Coach since 2018.